wso2/docs-ei/en/micro-integrator/docs/references/connectors/mongodb-connector/mongodb-connector-example.md

 # MongoDB Connector Example

-The MongoDB Connector can be used to perform CRUD operations in the local database as well as in MongoDB Atlas.
+The MongoDB Connector can be used to perform CRUD operations in the local database as well as in MongoDB Atlas (cloud version of MongoDB).

 ## What you&#39;ll build